adr claims mail

 How the Total Loss Formula Works in Ohio

-Let’s say your car had a collision and the insurance company finds its fair market value or ACV before the accident, which is $10,000.
-Now, they assess the damage and estimate the repair cost to be $6,000 and the salvage value to be $4,200.
+To understand how the Ohio Threshold to Claims works, we will look at the simple example: Let’s say your car had a collision and the insurance company finds its fair market value or ACV before the accident, which is $10,000.
+Now, they examine the level of damage and estimate the repair cost to be $6,000 and the salvage value to be $4,200.

 Since the total of both values is more than the actual cash value, the vehicle will be considered a total loss.
 Now, you will be offered an Actual Cash Value settlement minus your applicable deductible.